Reketino/Bearstocks-Frontend/README.md

 ## 🐻 BearStocks Frontend – Live Realtime Meme-Market Dashboard

-Dette er den offisielle frontenden for BearStocks – et realtime meme-coin marked drevet av en FastAPI-backend som sender priskurver i sanntid basert på GitHub-aktivitet, bursdagsboost og random volatilitet.

-Frontenden er bygget i Next.js 16 og Tailwind CSS 4, og kobler seg til backendens WebSocket-feed for å gi et live dashboard med smooth animasjoner, clean arkitektur og fullt BearStreet-kaos.
+This is the official frontend for BearStocks — a realtime meme-coin market powered by a Python FastAPI backend that streams live price curves based on GitHub activity, birthday boosts, and pure chaos volatility.

+The frontend is built with Next.js 16 and Tailwind CSS 4, and connects to the backend WebSocket feed to deliver a live dashboard with smooth animations, clean architecture, and full BearStreet madness.

 ## 🚀 Live Demo

-Frontend (Vercel):
+## Frontend (Vercel):
 👉 https://bearstocks.vercel.app

-Backend WebSocket (Render):
+## Backend WebSocket (Python FastAPI, Render):
 👉 wss://bearstocks-backend.onrender.com/ws

-## 🧩 Hva frontenden gjør
+## 🧩 What the Frontend Does

-Koble til WebSocket og motta live priser hvert sekund

-Vise alle coins i BearStreet-universet
+Connects to a Python FastAPI WebSocket and receives live prices every second

+Displays all coins in the BearStreet universe

-Oppdatere forskjell i pris → ▲ / ▼ / •
+Shows price movement → ▲ / ▼ / •

-Vise WebSocket-status → BEARECTED / UNBEARECTED
+WebSocket status → BEARECTED / UNBEARECTED

-Bruke useWebSocket hook for stabil reconnect
+Auto-reconnect using a custom useWebSocket() hook

-Clean UI med mørkt tema og neon-styling
+Clean dark UI with neon styling

-Animert 3D Neon-header ("BEARSTREET MARKETS™")
+Animated 3D neon header (“BEARSTREET MARKETS™”)

-## 🧠 Coin-logikk (backend oppsummert)
+## 🧠 Backend Coin Logic (Summary)

+The entire market engine runs on a Python FastAPI backend, streaming realtime coin data through Uvicorn WebSockets.

 ## 🟦 Reketino Portfolio (REP) – GitHub Coin

-Pumpes av:
+Influenced by:

-Commits i dag
+Commits today

 Streak